Maybe's a Strong Word

 The next day, Ezekiel called his friend and arranged a meeting.
-Well, more like they met in front of his house.
-Zoe was surprised to find out that he lived in a store next to her apartment that looked a bit shabby.
-It looked normal, but she could sense strong energies and she hadn’t even entered yet.
+They decided that the best and safest place to meet was this odd friend’s house.
+Zoe was surprised to find out that he lived in a store next to the local market, a store that looked rather shabby.
+She could sense strong energies and she hadn’t even entered yet.

 “I didn’t expect something like this.”

-Andy’s eyes were inspecting the building.
-It wasn’t very big and it looked quite old.
+Andy’s eyes were inspecting the building thoroughly.
+It wasn’t very big and it looked quite old, even on the verge of collapsing at the first earthquake.
 Eneizar grabbed her arm and held it tightly.
 She was taken aback by his gesture since it came out of nowhere and never happened before with any demon.

-“It has salt at the entrance,” the demon mumbled, just to reassure her that he was an asshole to the core.
+“It has salt at the entrance,” the demon mumbled, just to reassure her that he was not doing it for her.

 Eneizar was on her right side while Andrew was on her left, both tensing at the same time while squeezing her hand.
 She sighed and followed Ezekiel.